bell-bot/MLP_Group_Project/src/recording_examples/README.md

-# DEPRECATED: Recording Examples directory
+# DEPRECATED ----- Recording Examples directory
 Contains folder structure for the manual recordings done to compare with the original Ted Talk ones.
 Currently uses absolute path for example scripts too.